lukekweston/MessengerAPP/README.md

 5) Seen status on messages
 6) Add a profile screen - show the profile image on the messages screen
 7) <s>Dark mode</s> 14/3/22 - theme doesn't look great though
-8) Make the home page go to a maintence screen if the server is not accessible
+8) Make the home page go to a maintenance screen if the server is not accessible

 Todo code fixes

 1) <s>Move checking if the user is logged in to the splash screen - avoid login screen if they are logged in</s> completed 13/03/23
-2) <s>Cache the full res image - dont cache other api querys (no others need to be cached)</s> 14/3/22
+2) <s>Cache the full res image - don't cache other api queries (no others need to be cached)</s> 14/3/22
 3) Fix the conversation title in the new message notification
-4) Increase offline support - not sent messages display differently, messages are sent once the phone has a connection again
+4) Increase offline support - not sent messages to display differently, messages are sent once the phone has a connection again
-5) Change the Messages activity to open the camera/gallery using sctivity reult contract
+5) Change the Messages activity to open the camera/gallery using the activity result contract - See if I can add more loading icons to the flow
 6) See if it is possible to return the image as a base 64 string from the camera, not a byte array
-7) Change the low res images to have their uri saved in the database not their paht
+7) Change the low res images to have their uri saved in the database, not their path
-8) Changes MessagesViewModel.sendImage to use a coroutine that lasts longer than the lifetime of the view model - large image may take a while to compress and send
+8) Changes MessagesViewModel.sendImage to use a coroutine that lasts longer than the lifetime of the view model - a large image may take a while to compress and send
 (also check if this is a problem, is the view model destroyed on activity close)
 9) API - delete all the images where the message is no longer in the database
 10) Allow for blocking a person